state-hiu/cybergis-osm-mappings/README.md

 The easist mapping to start with is the `basic:buildings_and_roads` mapping available at [[link]](https://github.com/state-hiu/cybergis-osm-mappings/blob/master/mappings/basic/buildings_and_roads.json).

+You can learn more about OSM mappings from the GeoGig User Manual at [http://geogig.org/docs/interaction/osm.html#data-mapping](http://geogig.org/docs/interaction/osm.html#data-mapping).

 To learn how to create extracts check out the `OSM Extracts CyberGIS Guide` at [[link]](https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-osmextracts-1.0.md).
 You can also look at [Khulna, Bangladesh](https://github.com/state-hiu/cybergis-scripts/tree/master/examples/khulna) and [Ebola Crisis example](https://github.com/state-hiu/cybergis-scripts/tree/master/examples/ebola).

 ### Extents